 - A Paddle helps you navigate unpredictable currents and can be used with any floating tube.

 - Use rope or ties to link your raft or river tube with the rest of the rafts in your group.
 Then you won't float away from one another.

 - An inflatable floating cooler: If you are taking beverages along with you, why not have them float alongside you in a floating cooler?

 - A hat.
 You are mostly without shade on the river, so a hat and sunglasses are great accessories to bring along with you.

 - Water shoes.
 Flip flops are challenging to wield on a river bottom.
 Water shoes will keep your feet safe and allow you to wade without worry of sharp objects.

 There are several types of river tubes to choose from, and each has its unique advantage.
 Inner tubes for river floating are different from inflatable pool donuts because they are often commercial grade.
 Durable tubes are vital in case you bump into debris on the sides or bottom of the river.
 The classic donut style inner tube is a fun time on the river.
 Inline raft style floats are great because you can carry things onboard with you and they are easier to command direction using a paddle oar.

-Prepare well for your next river tubing trip if you want to have an unforgettable and fun experience.
+Prepare well for your next river tubing trip by knowing how to river tube, especially if you want to have an unforgettable and fun experience.
 Consider the precautions, what to wear river tubing, take the right accessories, bring plenty of friends, and don't forget the sunscreen.